-Students who have taken one of the above proficiency courses (graduate or undergraduate) at Stony Brook should just mark the top portion of the corresponding proficiency page, since the requisite information will be available with the student's Stony Brook transcript.
+Students who have taken one of the above proficiency courses (graduate or undergraduate) at Stony Brook should just mark the top portion (Option I) of the corresponding proficiency page, since the requisite information will be available with the student's Stony Brook transcript.

 Students who took an equivalent proficiency course at another institution must arrange an interview with a professor who teaches the same course in the Computer Science Department.
+This professor will certify proficiency in the bottom portion (Option III) of the corresponding proficiency page.
 The student must bring the transcript (from that other institution) together with the course syllabus and any other available supporting material.
 The professor would typically ask questions about the course material, and may not certify proficiency if he or she is not satisfied with student's current level of mastery of the subject.

-If a student took one of the above undergraduate proficiency courses under the CSE 587 course designation, then he or she has to fill out the middle portion of the proficiency form and have it signed by the professor who taught the aforesaid course right after completion of the course.
+If a student took one of the above undergraduate proficiency courses under the CSE 587 course designation, then he or she has to fill out the middle portion (Option II) of the proficiency form and have it signed by the professor who taught the aforesaid course right after completion of the course.
 Note that CSE 587 can be taken to satisfy a proficiency requirement only if a similar undergraduate course was not taken by the student at another institution.
 Exceptions to this rule must be approved by the Graduate Academic Advisor.
 Please check Section 4.1.2 for the restrictions on taking CSE 587.

-- Two semesters rule: All proficiency requirements must be completed by the end of the second semester (excluding summers) in the M.S. program.
+Two semesters rule: All proficiency requirements must be completed by the end of the second semester (excluding summers) in the M.S. program.
 Students who do not complete the proficiency requirements within this time frame will be blocked from registering for courses.
-Extensions can be granted only by the Graduate Academic Advisor. - First semester rule: At the beginning of the first semester in the M.S. program, before the add/drop deadline for courses, students must submit for approval a plan for completion of the proficiency requirements to the Graduate Academic Adviser.
+Extensions can be granted only by the Graduate Academic Advisor.

+First semester rule: At the beginning of the first semester in the M.S. program, before the add/drop deadline for courses, students must submit for approval a plan for completion of the proficiency requirements to the Graduate Academic Adviser.
 This plan will be kept in student's file and will be required for graduation clearance towards the end of the program.
 The forms for the plan are part of the "Proficiency Requirements" booklet.
+This plan must be followed and any change must be approved by the Graduate Academic Advisor.
+The students should not deviate from this plan without prior approval.